 “Our lives begin to end the day we become silent about things that matter.”

 Events like the Martin Luther King Celebration, our Poetry Cafés, and our weekly Meeting for Worship, make me feel proud to be part of an independent school fostering thoughtful, global-minded citizens.
 Community support is part of creating a learning environment where children are understood and encouraged to pursue their educational interests while learning lifelong skills and values.

-On behalf of the students and staff at FSM, I invite you to make a donation to the Friends Annual Fund.
+On behalf of the students and staff at FSMN, I invite you to make a donation to the Friends Annual Fund.

 - Your donation enhances learning opportunities outside the classroom.
 Visits to Crosby Farm, Wolf Ridge Environmental Learning Center, Manos Con Centro, and many other organizations are integrated in the curriculum and help ground our programs in active learning and meaningful work.